 The popular spot is one of cultural significance here in Hawaii.
 In ancient times, navigational fires were lit on the mountain to guide canoes traveling along the coast.
 In turn, the crater was referred to as a “wreath of fire.”
 Now it’s home to a nearly two-mile hike with views looking out to Oahu’s eastern and southern shores.

 The Hawaiian name for Diamond Head is Le’ahi, which means “brow of the tuna.”
-It wasn’t until the 1800’s that it got its current name when British sailors mistook calcite crystals in the lava rock to be diamonds.
+It wasn’t until the 1800s that it got its current name when British sailors mistook calcite crystals in the lava rock to be diamonds.
 Unfortunately for them, these gems had absolutely no value.
-But, the name stuck and it’s still refer to this site as Diamond Head today!
+But, the name stuck and it’s still referred to this site as Diamond Head today!

 Diamond Head State Monument | Photo by Christian Joudrey @cjoudrey